List on Bids44 →

 Physical Preparation

-Clean the laptop thoroughly.
-Use compressed air to clear dust from the keyboard and vents.
-Wipe the screen with a microfiber cloth and a screen-safe cleaner.
-Clean the chassis with a damp cloth (not wet).
-Remove any stickers.
-If the hinges are slightly stiff, a tiny bit of silicone lubricant can sometimes smooth them out, but be careful not to overdo it or get it on the screen.
-A physically clean laptop looks much more appealing and suggests careful ownership.
+Give your VivoBook 15 a thorough cleaning.
+Use compressed air to clear dust from the keyboard and fan vents.
+Wipe the screen gently with a microfiber cloth and a screen-safe cleaner.
+Clean the chassis with a damp cloth.
+If the laptop has minor scratches, you might find specific polishing kits, but be cautious not to damage the finish.
+A clean laptop always looks more appealing and can add ₹1,000-2,000 to its perceived value.

 Documentation